dortania/dortania.github.io/topbar/a-about.markdown

 title: Getting Started
 permalink: /about/
 ---

-Welcome to the Dortania home page.
-This site will serve as a starting place for your macOS journey.

 # Hardware Support

 Before you can get started on your journey, you're gonna need to check *if* you can even run macOS and what may stand in your way: